money-on-chain/main-RBTC-contract/docs/abis/UpgradeDelegator.md

 **UpgradeDelegator** - version: 0.1.10

-Dispatches to the proxyAdmin any call made through the governance system
+Dispatches to the proxyAdmin any call made through the governance systemAdapter between our governance system and the zeppelinOS proxyAdmin.
+This is needed to be able to upgrade governance through the same system

 ## Contract Members
 **Constants & Variables**

 ```js
 contract ProxyAdmin public proxyAdmin;
 ```
+---

 ## Functions